lundqvistr/manual_medfak_research_data/manual.md

 - Don't calculate the time between events by manual calculations based on your calendar.
 There are always better ways to do this in your software.
 - Don't try to combine data stored in separate files by manual cut-and-paste operations.
 See [Compilation of data split into pieces into one dataset](#compilation-of-data-split-into-pieces-into-one-dataset).

-These commeents are of course not absolute, there could be cases with small datasets where manual handling could be reasonable.
-However, as soon as the dataset covers more than one screen on your computer, consider more structured ways to work.

 ### Multiple response
 One fairly common type of data which needs extra attention is when there could be one more more answers, as for example to the question "Which of the following medicines have been prescribed during the last year?
 One or more alternatives can be marked" followed by possible alternatives such as "substance A", "substance B" and so on.